jyguo1729/web-scraping-for-PDF-file/README.md

 How to Run:
 * If folder “output” does not exist in the release, please create one before running the code
-* Run python URLtoPDF.py
+* Run python URLtoPDF.py URL
-Example: python linearRegression.py
+Example: python linearRegression.py http://www.math.ucla.edu/~wdduke/

 The output will contains two parts.
 One is a csv file containing all links and their description.
 The other is PDF files in the links which is available to download.